iamaanahmad/alpenglow-verifier/hackathon_submission_summary.md

 ## 🏆 Conclusion

-The Enhanced Alpenglow Formal Verification project represents the gold standard for blockchain consensus protocol verification.
+The Alpenglow Verifier project (https://github.com/iamaanahmad/alpenglow-verifier) represents the gold standard for blockchain consensus protocol verification.
 With 100% property verification success, comprehensive Byzantine fault tolerance, and production-ready performance guarantees, this submission demonstrates the highest level of technical excellence and practical impact.

 **This is not just a verification system—it's a mathematical proof of Alpenglow's correctness and a foundation for the future of secure blockchain consensus.**